viniremigio/data-engineering-tools/grafana/README.md

 # Grafana

-This project installs
+This project comprehends:

 - Prometheus: server that process collected events
 - Node-exporter: in this case, the agent collect metrics from the local machine
-- Grafana:
+- Grafana: UI for monitoring
-- Alloy:
+- Alloy: Implements OpenTelemetry to collect metrics, traces, and logs, forwarding them to other tools
-- Tempo:
+- Tempo: Process and renders Tracing
+- Loki: Process Logs
+- Promtail: Collect logs for Loki

 If this docker-compose, there is no need to setup Prometheus as a new data source